ICanBoogie/Operation/README.md

 could also be fired on one of its instances, and an event hook could be attached to `SaveOperation::rescue` to rescue the operation.

-Because the event system is based on class hierarchy an event hook attached to `SaveOperation::rescue` is only invoked to rescue instances of `SaveOperation` and its subclasses, whereas an event hook attached to `ICanBoogie\Operation::rescue` is invoked to rescue instances of `ICanBoogie\Operation` and its subclasses, including `SaveOperation`.
+Because ICanBoogie's event system is based on class hierarchy an event hook attached to `SaveOperation::rescue` is only invoked to rescue instances of `SaveOperation` and its subclasses, whereas an event hook attached to `ICanBoogie\Operation::rescue` is invoked to rescue instances of `ICanBoogie\Operation` and its subclasses, including `SaveOperation`.

 Thus, when you see `ICanBoogie\Operation::rescue` read _"the event type 'rescue' fired on an instance of the ICanBoogie\Operation subclass I want to listen to"_.

-Please read the [documentation of the icanboogie/event package] for more details about the event system.
+Please read the documentation of the [icanboogie/event] package for more details about the event system.